 Get feedback once it is finalized and implemented.
 Validate the enhanced process map with applicable members and ensure that no steps are missing or repeated.
 When stakeholders finalize the process map in the current stage, solicit feedback for validation.
 This will enhance collaboration and quality assurance.

 The process’s continuous improvement must be considered while mapping out the process.
 Establish metrics for measuring and optimizing the process maps.
 Regular monitoring of the process will help optimize and allow businesses for smoother transitions, allowing continuous improvements over time.
 The business process mapping template must be flexible to accommodate future changes or upgrades to the process.

 Applying Business Process Mapping to Your Business

 Business processes may be categorized as managing, operating, and supporting processes.
 Mapping specific types of processes only will prove to be an advantage to the business.
 You need to carefully consider and choose the right process for mapping and subsequent improvement.

-Customer-centric: Group the processes that are customer-centric.
+Group the processes that are customer-centric.
 These are usually core, guiding, and enabling processes for the business.
 Process mapping and improvement of these processes will have a direct impact on the bottom line.

-Deliberate improvement: Processes that fail an audit or exhibit compliance issues may necessitate immediate improvement.
+Processes that fail an audit or exhibit compliance issues may necessitate immediate improvement.
 Such processes need to be mapped without any delay to identify the issues and make necessary changes/corrections.

-Aligned to business strategy: Another approach is identifying the processes that are aligned to the company’s strategic goals.
+Another approach is identifying the processes that are aligned with the company’s strategic goals.
 After identifying the company’s overall strategy, the next step would be to identify those processes that are most relevant to achieving the overall business goal.
-Mapping such processes ensures sustainable business growth.
+Mapping such processes ensure sustainable business growth.